 There are probably hundreds of messaging apps out there that none of us have ever heard of, in this article we'll be comparing how the top 7 instant messaging apps perform when businesses are chatting with customers.

 With any new communication or marketing tool, it's important to understand the audiences accessible through it.
 When deciding on a messaging app consider geography, demographics, and industry.
 For a detailed overview of geography, we've compiled a list of the top three messaging apps in each country.
 It should help you to figure out the best instant messenger for business in your country.
+But for a quick overview you can review our top messaging apps by country below.

 The Top Three Messaging Apps Worldwide